Sustainability

 - 100% online registration

-At least 80% of all marketing and participant communications facilitated through email or Web site updates instead of paper mail.- We used hybrid pace cars provided by our local Toyota dealer: New Country Toyota.
+Ensured 80% of all marketing and participant communications are facilitated through email or Web site updates instead of paper mail.

 - Provided environmental education as part of expo and/or race-day presentations.
-Hudson Crossing Park and the Dept of Health both had educational displays.

-Hudson Crossing Park actively invited volunteers to join the Park’sdevelopment, and collected donations.- Fresh, locally grown apples from the local orchard were served to athletes post-race as part of the post-race food.
+- Fresh, locally-grown apples from the local orchard were served to athletes as part of the post-race food.

 Here are some opportunities to “go green” with respect to the Hudson Crossing Triathlon: